-8.5 Education and Outreach
+8.6 Education and Outreach

 The Town should support ways of educating residents about the need for affordable housing.
 For example, the Town could create pamphlets and online materials that explain affordable housing concepts and that celebrate affordable housing successes.
-The Town should also continue to be involved in regional education and outreach activities fostered by the Town's involvement with the Assabet Regional Housing Consortium (e.g., affordable housing fairs, Council on Aging workshops).
+The Town should also continue to be involved in regional education and outreach activities_fostered by the Town's involvement with the Assabet Regional Housing Consortium (e.g., affordable housing fairs, Council on Aging workshops).

-FIVE-YEAR ACTION PLAN Goal: Provide information about affordable housing initiatives and work to educate residents about the importance of creating more housing options Action Responsibility Funding Year 1 Year 2 Year 3 Year 4 Year 5 Develop an informational program for local residents to outline the importance of affordable housing.
-Town Planner, Assabet Regional Housing Consortium town funds х х х х Х Create outreach plan to educate local residents about the benefits of the different zoning initiatives we are recommending (i.e., rental, cottage, mixed-use).
-Town Planner, Assabet Regional Housing Consortium town funds Х х х х х Plan supportive outreach activities for "friendly" 40B developments which the Town supports.
-Town Planner, Planning Board, Board of Selectmen N/A Х Х Х Х Х
+FIVE-YEA AR ACTION PLAN Goal: Provide information about affordable housing initiatives and work to educate residents about the importance of creating more housing options Action Responsibility Funding Year 1 Year 2 Year 3 Year 4 Year 5 Develop an informational program for local residents to outline the importance of affordable housing.
+Town Planner, Assabet Regional Housing Consortium town funds Х Х Х Х Х Create outreach plan to educate local residents Town Planner, town funds Х Х Х Х Х

+about the benefits of the Assabet

+different zoning initiatives Regional

+we are recommending (i.e., Housing

+rental, cottage, mixed-use).
+Consortium

+Plan supportive outreach Town Planner,

+activities for "friendly" 40B Planning

+developments which the Board, N/A Х Х Х Х Х

+Town supports.
+Board of

+Selectmen